heinwessels/Factorio-HallOfFame/faq.md

 - You can set *how long* each base will play in seconds.
 It starts with a default playtime of 2 minutes so that you have time to investigate the beautiful bases.
 These bases can run almost **indefinitely**, which means with longer durations it will create a beautiful screensaver.
 - You can turn on *Alt-Mode*, which is off by default.
 - The volume of the simulations can be adjusted using the *Volume Modifier*.
 Set it to `0` to mute.
+- There's an options to enable *simulations with Moving camera* which will allow a few simulations to move the camera, such as the Gotyoke TAS Speedrun and Nauvis Post Collapse.
+This is disabled by default since it could be uncomfortable for the background to move while working in the menu.
 - It's possible to mute the sound-driven simulations using the *Mute Sound-Driven Simulations* setting.
 These simulations' sounds might be disruptive to your music, and can therefore be specifically muted.
 - Different resolution screens will display the simulations at different zoom levels.
 Adjust the *Zoom Modifier* if it doesn't fit nicely on your screen.
 Lower values for smaller screens, and higher for bigger screens.
 Default 1.
 - *Vanilla simulations* are turned off by default, but it's advised to turn it back on after you enjoyed the Hall of Fame.